 Artaud had his madness and in it he went from mapping his actors’ movements on paper to wounding his opponents by burning holes in it, a mystical turn (Barber ch.
 2).
 The map becomes the body, which is where grief is located.
 This transformation is not a limiting of the body and its fate to the basic, unchanging dimension of paper.
 But it is an increase in the body’s malleability; maps can change as methods of moving, collecting, and writing change, and new maps can lead one to new places.

 Artaud’s transformative change is not astonishing; Ovid wrote of so many birds and toads that the issue is exhausted.
-Butoh, the Japanese dance of shadows, is likewise keen on movement and transit and is undoubtedly an influence on Silent Hill 2.
+Butoh, the Japanese dance of shadows, is likewise keen on movement and transit and undoubtedly influenced Silent Hill 2.
 In butoh, dancers wriggle and contort themselves.
 Though sometimes choreographed, it is not a dance of choreography but of neurology, an opening-up and shaking-loose instead of shutting-down.
-It avoids the closing of mouths and perimeters in finality and identity, a process we are likely to assume is occuring when we witness the final jolts of a mangled corpse.
+It avoids the closing of mouths and perimeters in finality and identity, a process we are likely to assume is occuring when we witness the final jolts of a mangled corpse coming to rest.
 A mangled corpse, of course, is a likely identity one might take as a stiffened butoh dancer.